MeMo-KBC/bio-medRxiv/Indications_Matcher.md

 - Verb:
-  - nach dem Verb steht oft "of"
+  - nach dem Verb steht oft "of" und “from“
         - z.B. in conceived of the study.

   - zwischen den Verben steht oft "and"